Jennifer-JM/Credit-Score-Analysis/README.md

 ###### By: Jennifer Mancheno

 The dataset, sourced from Kaggle’s Credit Score Classification dataset, originally contained two CSV files with 150,000 rows of data.
-These were merged to create a unified dataset, resulting in enhanced analysis.
+These were merged to create a concatinated dataset, resulting in enhanced analysis.
 Over 11,000 unique customer records were identified, and efforts were made to retain as much credit score data as possible.

-Financial analysis of quarterly reports is conducted to generate insights that drive effective critical change management
+The cleaned dataset can be found in Resources, cleaned_data.csv.

 ### Key Cleaning Steps: